yaelotan13/corona-app-ui/README.md

 To start the app, you need to have the corona-app server working.

-You can either:

-1 - use the production server: use npm start NODE_ENV=production

-2 - use a localhost server by following these steps:
+use a localhost server by following these steps:
    - clone/download the corona-app-server
    - navigate the the corona-app-server directory
    - install it's dependencies: npm install